-At the beginning our main product was PACA (Participatory Appraisal of Competitive Advantage).
+Initially our main product was PACA (Participatory Appraisal of Competitive Advantage).
 This methodology was developed and well documented by Jörg based on his advisory work in southern Brazil in 1998.
 The strength of PACA was and still is its pragmatic approach, translating leading management concepts (like Michael Porter’s Diamond and 5 Forces) into easy-to-use tools for development practitioners.
 The main intervention area was the meso level – inspired by the concept of Systemic Competitiveness – that is to say, the often-ignored area between macro-economic stability and the micro firm level.
 For this very reason, we called our firm “Mesopartner”.

 In April 2003, we formally founded a Partnerschaftsgesellschaft (an association of partners), which is a legal form of company in Germany that helps to formalise the collaboration of freelance professionals.
-This organisational setting was ideal for all of us, because it gave us the possibility to continue working still with a relatively high degree of personal independence and own responsibility within a solid network and company framework.
+This organisational setting was ideal for all of us, because it gave us the possibility to continue working with a relatively high degree of personal independence and own responsibility within a solid network and company framework.
 The main function of the firm was to disseminate and develop consultancy products such as PACA, RALIS (Regional Appraisal for Local Innovation Systems) and later the Compass of Local Competitiveness and other methods, to learn together and to create visibility within in the international development community.

 Frank Wältring entered in 2004, bringing in both research (he was engaged with Jörg and other well-known development researchers in the so called Meso-NRW project) and project management experience (in central America).

-In 2007 Shawn Cunningham – who obtained a PhD in Business Administration in 2010 – joined Mesopartner after having worked closely with us as representative of one of our main clients in his home country, South Africa.
+In 2007 Shawn Cunningham – who obtained a PhD in Business Administration in 2010 – joined Mesopartner after having worked closely with us as a representative of one of our main clients in his home country, South Africa.
 There he pioneered market-oriented LED (Local Economic Development) and BDS (Business Development Services) approaches for the GTZ (German Technical Cooperation).

 Marcus Jenal joined Mesopartner in 2015.
-Over the last years Marcus has closely collaborated with Mesopartner as an associate and he played a significant role in our shift into complexity thinking.
+Over the last few years Marcus has closely collaborated with Mesopartner as an associate and he played a significant role in our shift into complexity thinking.
 This collaboration resulted in the development of the Systemic Insight approach.

 With a touch of irony, we call ourselves a multinational micro enterprise.
 All of us are micro-entrepreneurs by choice, appreciating the freedom and flexibility of a small firm, supporting our clients in larger organisations and contributing to development.